Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Total Effective Tariff Rate

 Section 232 steel tariffs were doubled from 25% to 50% in June 2025, significantly increasing costs.
+As of the April 6, 2026 restructuring, steel is no longer a flat 50% on every import: articles wholly or primarily of steel face 50%, while derivative articles substantially made of steel face 25% — both now assessed on the full customs value of the article rather than only the metal content.
 Canada had previously negotiated quota-based exemptions from Section 232, but these were revoked when tariffs were doubled.
-The current 50% rate applies to all Canadian steel imports.

 Canada exports significant volumes of steel to the US, including: flat-rolled steel products, steel pipe and tube, structural steel, steel wire, and stainless steel.
 Key Canadian steel producers include Stelco, Algoma Steel, and ArcelorMittal Dofasco.

-At 60%, Canadian steel is on par with most other countries (all face 50% Section 232 + 10% Section 122).
-Exceptions: the UK pays 25% Section 232 (Economic Prosperity Deal) for 35% total, Australia is exempt from Section 232 for 10% total, and South Korea has a quota arrangement.
+At 50% on steel articles, Canadian steel is on par with most other countries (covered steel articles face 50% Section 232, with Section 122 not stacking on the metal content).
+Exceptions: the UK has a 25% Section 232 arrangement (Economic Prosperity Deal), Australia is exempt from Section 232 for 10% total, and South Korea has a quota arrangement.

 For importers needing Canadian steel, strategies include: domestic sourcing to avoid all tariffs, requesting quota allocations (if available), using Foreign Trade Zones for inverted tariff situations, and exploring whether finished products face lower duties than raw steel inputs (tariff engineering).